jwssdwed/a-facebook-searching-application-SWIFT/README.md

 <center><img src="https://user-images.githubusercontent.com/6303340/27006940-23653b36-4df7-11e7-8b50-a7dd80f640f5.jpg" width="40%"></center>

 #### 4. Favorite page
-The layout of favorite is same as result, but the data demonstrated here is only items you have favorited.
+The layout of favorite page is the same as search.
+However, only the favorited objects are presented here.
+This function can be realized by using Global Variable feature in Swift, like CoreData.
+Obviously, you can unfavorite any account in this page by click the filled star button or see the detail information of an account by select one of rows.

 <center><img src="https://user-images.githubusercontent.com/6303340/27006947-760afda8-4df7-11e7-9f1e-01005f9e51b0.jpg" width="40%"></center>